✅ Last Update: May 20, 2025 @ 4:12 am

 When preparing for your trip to NZ, one of the aspects you must research is fuel costs.

-The prices may be higher or lower depending on where youโre coming from.ย
+The prices may be higher or lower depending on where you’re coming from.

 Campervans in New Zealand come in diesel and regular gas.